rails/rails/guides/source/active_job_basics.md

 =================

-This guide provides you with all you need to get started in creating, enqueuing and executing background jobs.
+This guide provides you with all you need to get started in creating, enqueuing, and executing background jobs.

 After reading this guide, you will know: